 Pieta House tackle issues of suicide and self-harm day after day - issues that have touched every community in Ireland.

-Last year, a shocking 451 people took their own lives in Ireland, with one in four people expected to experience some form of mental health issue each year.
+Last year, hundreds of people took their own lives in Ireland, with one in four people expected to experience some form of mental health issue each year.

 Donations and fundraising make up nearly 90% of Pieta House’s income and as the charity continues to expand services all around the country - they are in need of the public’s help now more than ever.